Fr0sT-Brutal/awesome-pascal/README.md

 * [OnGuard](http://sourceforge.net/projects/tponguard) is a library to create demo versions of your Borland Delphi & C++Builder applications.
 Create demo versions that are time-limited, feature-limited, limited to a certain number of uses, or limited to a certain # of concurrent network users.

-* [Light VCL](https://github.com/synopse/LVCL) as its name states, is a "light" version of the VCL Delphi library.
-It's compatible with DFM forms: just extract in some directory, put this LVCL directory in your Project/Options/Path/SearchPath directory list (to override standard Borland library), and your .EXE will shrink from 300KB to 30KB...
-Perfect for some programs (installation, server, background tool...)

 ## Utilities
 *Useful dev tools/IDE plugins*